ninstar/Rich-Presence-U/README.md

 <img alt="Demonstration" src="https://i.imgur.com/XnlTO8v.gif" width="100%">

-> **Note:** Rich Presence U does not use nor support any console modifications by default, it needs manual setup in order to display your games.
+> **Note:** This application does not use nor support any console modifications by default, it needs manual setup in order to show your games.

+- If you have any icons for games that are not yet included, you can submit through [this form](https://forms.gle/SztU5GdQEgwx45GX8) or via [pull request](https://github.com/ninstar/Rich-Presence-U/pulls).

 ## Content